ypinhsuan/tp/docs/UserGuide.md

 1. You are taking the attendance for one of your lessons, CS2103T Tutorial.
    You have just [recorded the attendance](#adding-an-attendance-record--add-attendance) of the first student.
+   You now want to record the attendance of the second student.

-1. Instead of typing the whole command from the beginning, you can **press** the <kbd>↑</kbd> key.
+1. You press the <kbd>↑</kbd> key.

 1. The previous command will be displayed in the command box.

-1. Now you can edit the command to record the attendance of other students.
+1. Now you can edit and reuse the command to record the attendance of other students.

 #### Saving the data